oanagot/TestCases/README.md

 Verify that users with valid credentials can successfully log in.

 **Steps to Reproduce:**
-1. Navigate to the login page.
+1. Navigate to the login page: www.website.com/login.
 2. Enter a valid username.
 3. Enter a valid password.
 4. Click on the "Login" button.